 Commercial umbrella insurance boosts coverage on your furniture store’s general liability, employer’s liability, and commercial auto insurance once the policy limit is reached.

 Commercial auto insurance is usually required for business-owned vehicles.
-It covers costs if a furniture store's delivery truck or other vehicle gets into an accident.
+It covers financial losses if a furniture store's delivery truck or other vehicle gets into an accident.

 It's easy to get furniture store business insurance if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

 Insureon's licensed insurance agents work with top-rated U.S. providers to find the right insurance coverage for your furniture store, whether you work independently or hire employees.